SegiH/WatchList/INSTALL.md

 1. Once you click on "Create the new account", you should see a message that says that the account creation was successfull.
 You should now be redirected back to the Login page at /Login.
 1. Login using the credentials that you created above.

-# Docker setup
+## First time Docker setup
 1. Follow the instructions above but do not log in at the last step`.
-1. If you ran the command `npm run start` above and it is still running, stop the app from running.
+1. If you ran the command `npm run start` above and it is still running, stop npm.
 1. Make sure that you have a file named watchlistdb.sqlite in the root of your project.
+If you don't, you did not complete the setup properly.
+1. Follow the Manual Docker Build instructions when setting up WatchList for the first time.

+## Automated Docker Build
+Once WatchList has been set up in Docker fir the first time, you can easily upgrade it using a bash script for Linux/Mac or a PowerShell script for Windows that can automatically build and deploy WatchList as a Docker container.

+You will need to have 3 files stored somewhere on your host where the script can access these files and complete this preparation once.

+COMPOSE_SCRIPT - The path to the file docker-compose.yml (See the example in the Docker folder).
+CONFIG_FILE - A copy of the file default.json that you edited above when setting up WatchList.
+DB_FILE - A copy of the file watchlistdb.sqlite which should have been created automatically when setting up WatchList for the first time.

+Linux: Edit `deployWatchList.sh` and make sure that the variables are configured and point to their respective files: COMPOSE_SCRIPT, CONFIG_FILE and DB_FILE point to their respective files.

+Windows: Edit `deployWatchList.ps1` and make sure that the variables are configured and point to their respective files: $COMPOSE_SCRIPT, $CONFIG_FILE and $DB_FILE point to their respective files.

+Once this is done, run `./deployWatchList.sh` in Linux or `powershell -file deployWatchList.ps1` in Windows

+## Manual Docker Build
 1. Build the Docker image: `docker buildx build . -t watchlist`.
-1. Edit docker-compose.yml and update the volume to watchlistdb.sqlite as needed & network name to match your Docker network.
+1. Edit docker-compose.yml and update the volume path to watchlistdb.sqlite as needed and your network name to match your Docker network.
 You can create a docker network if you haven't done so already with the command `docker network create YourNetworkName`.
 1. Build the Docker container: `docker-compose up -d`.

 ## Progressive Web Application (PWA).